faruknane/ILDynamics/README.md

 - Instance/Static Method Calls

 ### Method Cloner
-The method cloning is possible with ILDynamics libary.
+- The method cloning is possible with ILDynamics library.
 #### Filters
 - **NoFilter:** Copies the current IL Code, no filter is applied.
 - **MethodCallSwapper:** Swaps some method calls in a method with other methods specified.